 Cost-priority traveler

-Bus + ferry combo.
-Book Bangkok Southern Terminal overnight bus to Krabi + Phi Phi ferry combined ticket on Bookaway.
+Bus and ferry combo.
+Book the Bangkok Southern Terminal overnight bus to Krabi plus the Phi Phi ferry on one combined ticket.
 14 to 16 hours total.
 Cost $34 to $50.

 Flexibility-priority traveler

 Phuket gateway.
-Book Bangkok-HKT flight on a high-frequency carrier like Thai AirAsia or Thai VietJet + Rassada-Tonsai ferry.
+Book a Bangkok to Phuket flight on a carrier that flies the route often plus the Rassada to Tonsai ferry.
 5 to 6 hours door to door.
 Cost $40 to $90 total.
 The higher flight frequency to Phuket gives more reschedule options if plans shift.

 High season on Phi Phi runs December to April.
 The ferries from Krabi and Phuket sell out 3 to 5 days ahead on the morning sailings.
-Book the ferry leg first, then the flight that matches the ferry departure with a 2-hour buffer.
+Book the ferry leg first, then the flight that matches the ferry departure with a buffer of about 2 hours.

-Low season (May to October) has flexible ferry availability but the monsoon afternoon cancellation rate runs 15 to 25 percent on the Andaman south.
+Low season, May to October, has flexible ferry availability.
+The monsoon afternoon cancellation rate runs 15 to 25 percent on the Andaman south.
 Always book a morning ferry sailing in monsoon months.

-Flight prices peak in December and Songkran (mid-April).
+Flight prices peak in December and at Songkran in mid-April.
 Book the flight 30 to 60 days ahead in those windows.
 Inside 14 days the cheapest fare rises 40 to 80 percent.
 For the flight leg, check current Bangkok to Krabi schedules or Bangkok to Phuket schedules as the starting point.

 How do I get from Bangkok to Koh Phi Phi?